syzoekao/EpiModelCEA-presentation/data.md

 The data sources to inform parameters are as follows:

+(note: we will clean this page up later when we figure out what data we are actually 'citing' in the presentation)

 1. Washington State Department of Health data for ADAP and PrEP-DAP
      - Population: All ADAP and PrEP-DAP clients
      - Data Collection Methods: Claims and administrative database, linked to some surveillance data (for viral load)